 Device Design Guidelines: Designing Successful Apps

-What are Device Design Guidelines?
+What Are Device Design Guidelines?

 Device design guidelines are a collection of recommended guidelines for designing user interface (UI) for specific devices or a set of devices.
 While at first it may seem restrictive, these guidelines contribute to the overall cohesiveness of a user's experience with a device.